tomvanbraeckel/yamcs.github.com/docs/studio/Other_Widgets.md

 ![Web Browser](/assets/studio/web-browser.png){: .center-image }

 #### Array
-Container widget that repeats an other widget.
+Container widget that repeats another widget.
 First create an Array instance, than drag another widget on top of it and release.
 The widget will be repeated for the defined **Array Length**.

 Modifying the property of any child modifies it for all the other children as well.